No, no, no. Not that kind of canvas -- Facebook Canvas!

 We used very specific audience targeting and compelling creative that helped position the event to someone who wouldn’t normally attend this specific kind of performance.

-We worked with Harris Theater to refresh some existing assets to feature in their Canvas.
+We worked with Harris Theater to refresh some existing assets to feature in their Instant Experience.
 We edited an existing video that began with violinist Joshua Bell warming up backstage followed by clips from the concert itself.
 It became a "journey to the stage," enticing viewers to continue scrolling to see what would happen next.

 Similar to other Facebook ad units, we observed that bottom-of-funnel audiences (CRM and Remarketing lists) hit frequency - defined as two - at a faster rate than their top-of-funnel counterparts (acquisition audiences of scale, such as Friends of Fans or Lookalikes).